CptCapybara/2D-Unity-World-ProcGen/README.md

 Hey!
 Here's my world generation scripts; currently the results are very simple, but will hopefully lay the ground for something more comprehensive later on.

-WorldGen.cs - The script that does all the work of generating 2D tile based terrain; right now it uses multiple sets of perlin noise at different scales to generate a basic 2D height map.
-Worlds are divided into 16x16 tile chunks, which this script has the functions for generating, cleaning up, etc.
+WorldGen.cs - A static script with all the math for making terrain data.

+TileHandler.cs - Drop this on a game object and point it to the resources it needs, and it'll pull data from WorldGen to make tile-based terrain!

+Biome.cs - Class definition for biomes -- which at this time are just a collection of octaves that define how the terrain generates.

+Octave.cs - Class definition for octaves -- data that defines the details of one heightmap (of which our terrain map is comprised of four or more, overlayed to make interesting combinations).

 WorldChunk.cs - Class definition for our chunks!

-CameraChunkLoader - Simple script to drop on your main Camera (or wherever).
-Keeps track of where the camera is and handles loading/unloading chunks around it as it moves.
+Tiles, and their positions, etc. Currently formatted to work with Unity's tile system.

+BiomeVisualizer.cs - An editor script that helps visualize terrain generation, right from the comfort of your Unity editor (Under >Window)!
+Freely edit the octave variables and click visualize to quickly and easily test 'em out!

 To Get Started: